Continuity of the fundamental operations on distributions having a specified wave front set (with a counter example by Semyon Alesker): The normal topology and hypocontinuity

-Let us recall the definition of hypocontinuity which, for many purposes, is as good as continuity~\cite[p.~104]{Schwartz-66}: \begin{dfn} \cite[p.~423]{Treves} Let $E$, $F$ and $G$ be topological vector spaces.
+We now modify H\"ormander's topology and define what we call the \emph{normal topology} of $\calD'_\Gamma$.
+This is a locally convex topology defined by the same seminorms $||\cdot||_{N,V,\chi}$ as H\"ormander's topology, but we replace the seminorms $||\cdot||_\phi$ of the weak topology of $\calD'(\bbR^n)$ by the seminorms $p_B(u)=\sup_{\phi\in B} |\langle u,\phi\rangle|$ (where $B$ runs over the bounded sets of $\calD(\Omega)$) of the strong topology of $\calD'(\bbR^n)$.
+The functional properties of this topology, like completeness, duality, nuclearity, PLS-property, bornologicity, were investigated in detail~\cite{Dabrouder-13}.
+As in the case of standard distributions, several operations will not be jointly continuous but only hypocontinuous.
+Let us recall \begin{dfn} \cite[p.~423]{Treves} Let $E$, $F$ and $G$ be topological vector spaces.
 A bilinear map $f:E\times F\to G$ is said to be \emph{hypocontinuous} if: (i) for every neighborhood $W$ of zero in $G$ and every bounded set $A\subset E$ there is a neighborhood $V$ of zero in $F$ such that $f(A\times V)\subset W$ and (ii) for every neighborhood $W$ of zero in $G$ and every bounded set $B\subset F$ there is a neighborhood $U$ of zero in $E$ such that $f(U\times B)\subset W$. \end{dfn} If $E$, $F$ and $G$ are locally convex spaces with topologies defined by the families of seminorms $(p_i)_{i\in I}$, $(q_j)_{j\in J}$ and $(r_k)_{k\in K}$, respectively, the definition of hypocontinuity can be translated into the following two conditions: (i) For every bounded set $A$ of $E$ and every seminorm $r_k$, there is a constant $M$ and a finite set of seminorms $q_{j_1},\dots,q_{j_n}$ (both depending only on $k$ and $A$) such that

 and (ii) For every bounded set $B$ of $F$ and every seminorm $r_k$, there is a constant $M$ and a finite set of seminorms $p_{i_1},\dots, p_{i_n}$ (both depending only on $k$ and $B$) such that